 However, new technologies are always emerging and they’re promising to bring unprecedented charging times.
 One such upcoming technology is graphene.
 This is a material created of sheets that are just one Carbon atom thick and which have super-conductor properties.
 Although not yet fully mainstream, there are already some power banks that take advantage of it.
 You can see some of them here.

 3. The Power Adaptor

 The power adaptor/wall charger/charging brick or however you want to call it is yet another important piece in a power bank’s fast charging time.
 It doesn’t matter if you have a state-of-the-art portable charger that is capable of charging in under one 1h if you use a power adaptor that supplies just 5V/1A of power.

 Some of the fastest charging power banks come with their own power adaptor, such as the Apollo Traveller portable charger for example.
 Although the cost of the adaptor is reflected in the price, you can be sure that you have the best choice for a fast charging time for your power bank.

 However, most power banks don’t come with an adaptor.
-In this case, you need to choose one which delivers enough power to quickly charge your device.
+In this case, you need to choose one that delivers enough power to quickly charge your device.
 As in the case of power banks, adaptors are also influenced by different charging technologies.
 For example, some of the fastest charging power adaptors come with Qualcomm Quick Charge protocols or are built using GaN technology.